oloapinivad/ECmean4/docs/sphinx/source/globalmean.rst

 In the same time, data are stored in more machine-readable format in a YAML file, which includes much more details as the global and regional mean over different seasons.
-In addition, ECmean4 it produces also a figure including a more detailed comparison for different seasons and regions.
+In addition, |ecmean| 4 produces also a figure including a more detailed comparison for different seasons and regions.
-This is availecmeanly for the datasets for which we have access to a gridded dataset.
+This is available only for the datasets for which we have access to a gridded dataset.

 .. figure:: _static/globaltestfigure.png
    :align: center